mksir12/autouplaodinggg/README.md

 - [ ] Add Support for new platforms (Only for Upload Assistant)
     - [ ] GreatPosterWall
     - [ ] PassThePopcorn
+- [ ] Support for encrypted values from config
 - [X] Support for detecting and identifying subtitle information.
 - [X] New dry run mode to test uploader without uploading payload to trackers
 - [X] Support for tagging `Multi` audio releases for DT